Swedish Social Democratic Party: 21st century

-Stefan Löfven, elected by the party council, succeeded Juholt as party leader.
-Löfven led the Social Democratic Party into the 2014 European Parliament election which resulted in the party's worst electoral results at national level since universal suffrage was introduced in 1921.
+Stefan Löfvén, elected by the party council, succeeded Juholt as party leader.
+Löfvén led the Social Democratic Party into the 2014 European Parliament election which resulted in the party's worst electoral results at national level since universal suffrage was introduced in 1921.
 He then led the party into the 2014 Swedish general election which resulted in the party's second worst election result to the Riksdag since universal suffrage was introduced in 1921.
-With a hung parliament, Löfven formed a minority coalition government with the Green Party.
-On 2 October 2014, the Riksdag approved Löfven to become the country's prime minister, and he took office on 3 October 2014 alongside his Cabinet.
+With a hung parliament, Löfvén formed a minority coalition government with the Green Party.
+On 2 October 2014, the Riksdag approved Löfvén to become the country's prime minister, and he took office on 3 October 2014 alongside his Cabinet.
 The Social Democratic Party and the Green Party voted in favour of Löfvén becoming Prime Minister while the Left Party, a close ally of the SAP, abstained.
 The oppositional Alliance-parties also abstained while the Sweden Democrats voted against.

 In the 2018 Swedish general election, the Social Democrats' vote share fell to 28.3 percent, its lowest level of support since 1911.
 Nevertheless, a Social Democrat and Green Party coalition government was formed in January 2019.
 Relying on support of the Centre Party and Liberals, it was one of the weakest governments in Swedish history.

 In August 2021, Prime Minister Stefan Löfven announced his resignation and finance minister Magdalena Andersson was elected as the new head of Sweden's ruling Social Democrats in November 2021.
 On 30 November 2021, Magdalena Andersson became Sweden's first female prime minister.
 She formed a minority government made up of only her Social Democrats.
 Her plan for forming a new coalition government with the Green Party was unsuccessful because her budget proposal failed to pass.

-On 18 October 2022, conservative leader Ulf Kristersson became the new prime minister to succeed Magdalena Andersson, meaning that the Social Democratic Party, although still Sweden's largest party, would be in the opposition.
+On 18 October 2022, liberal-conservative leader Ulf Kristersson became the new prime minister to succeed Magdalena Andersson, meaning that the Social Democratic Party, although still Sweden's largest party, would be in the opposition.

 On 12 June 2025, the Social Democratic Party adopted a new party program that established it as having an anti-capitalist view of society.
-The program also said that it was a democratic socialist party.